turin331/BrainFrame_SimpleIO/README.md

 ![Erasmus Brain Project](http://erasmusbrainproject.com/images/lampmonosmall.png)

-This is the source code of the Maxeler-based Demo implementation of the Inferior Olive Model developed  within the Neuroscience department of the Erasmus MC.
+This is the source code of the Maxeler-based Demo implementation of the Inferior Olive Model developed within Neurasmus B.V. (operates under the holding of the Neuroscience department of the Erasmus MC).

 ## Description